Suboccipital Headache Treatment for Tension and Migraines

 Poor posture is associated with suboccipital muscle spasms and headaches.
 When the head and shoulders are leaning forward the suboccipital muscles compensate to lift the head.
-With chronic head forward postures, the muscle become overwhelmed and spasms.
+Doing this creates tension within the suboccipital muscles, causing them to tighten.
+Tightening overwhelms the muscles and they begin to spasm.
 The spasms can lead to small injuries and trigger points.
 Improving head and neck postures will decrease the stress on suboccipital muscles.
-Combing physical and massage therapy with improved posture enhances the treatment effectiveness.
+To know if your headaches are being caused by poor posture, there is a little exercise you can conduct.
+Sit up tall, roll your shoulders up and drop them down.
+Try to push your shoulders toward the ground.
+If you notice that you were slouching and your shoulders dropped a considerable amount, you have poor posture which may mean that that is the cause of your tension or migraine headaches.
+Combining physical and massage therapy with improved posture reduces the chances of a tension or migraine headache occurring.

 Incorporating massage therapy into physical therapy quickly decreases the intensity and frequency of tension headaches.
-Massage therapy is very effective and decreasing muscle pain, muscle spasms, and trigger points.
+Massage therapy used on a regular basis is a great treatment for helping the whole body maintain a level of relaxation and stress-relief.
+This relaxes the muscle spasms and trigger points, therefore significantly reducing the chances of tension and migraine headaches.
+Massage therapy also eases the pressure brought on during a tension or migraine headache.
+The therapy focuses on the head, neck, and shoulders to decrease the pain and discomfort associated with headaches.
 A trained massage therapist will work to decrease muscle spasms in the suboccipital, trapezius, scalene, SCM, cervical spinal, thoracic paraspinal, and rhomboid muscles.
 These muscles are all commonly involved in tension and migraine headaches.
-By removing these contributing factors, the headache intensity decreases at a faster rate than massage therapy alone.
+By removing these contributing factors, the headache intensity decreases at a faster rate than just physical therapy alone.

 Cervical exercises and stretches are designed to increase range of motion, flexibility, and improve function on the neck joints and muscles.
-All exercises and stretches are to be performed in a pain free.
+By conducting these stretching exercises recommended by your physical therapist, the suboccipital muscles and trigger points will be stretched and become less prone to causing headaches.
+Stretches and exercises will also help other surrounding muscles to stretch and strengthen, reducing the chances of headaches.
 Repeat the exercises several times a day for three sets of 10.
 The stretches can be held for 10 seconds and then relax for 10 seconds.
-Repeat the stretch three times each side several times a day.
+Repeat the stretches three times each side, several times a day.
 Rotating the head several degrees will change the intensity and muscle being stretched.
 Heat can be used before stretching for 15 minutes.
 Ice can be used after the exercises if you experience soreness.

 Suboccipital trigger point referrals can be involved in tension and migraine headaches.
 Physical therapy and chiropractic treatment that reduces the muscle spasms, improves flexibility, increases range of motion, and improves postures can improve suboccipital referral headaches.